rjohnsen/kringlecon-2022/docs/objectives/WebRing/open_boria_mine_door.md

 ## Pin 3

-Advancing on, we find a hint regarding Javascript in the HTML source
+Advancing on this, I found a hint regarding Javascript in the HTML source

 ```html
 <!-- TODO: FILTER OUT JAVASCRIPT FROM USER INPUT -->